gdleonberg/Grisc-C-Compiler/readme.md

   * Proof-of-concept

-  * Very time and meory inefficient, I have no desire to improve performance and have not taken any compiler classes
+  * Very time and memory inefficient, I have no desire to improve performance and have not taken any compiler classes

   * Intended to Support full C99 language features except the list below.